patrickkettner/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ### Provide great images

 See [Supplying Images][cws-images] for guidelines on the images you should supply to the store.

-### Choose your extension's category well

-The developer console lets you specify a category for each extension.
-Choose the category that is most appropriate:

-* Accessibility
-* Blogging
-* Developer Tools
-* Fun
-* News & Weather
-* Photos
-* Productivity
-* Search Tools
-* Shopping
-* Social & Communication
-* Sports

 [oauth2-tutorial]: /docs/extensions/mv3/tut_oauth/
 [completing-listing]: /docs/webstore/cws-dashboard-listing/